EmaB4r/Arduino-AT28C256-programmer/README.md

 `systemctl disable brltty.service`
 They stop your OS from seeing the arduino nano as a braille e-reader

+## Next updates will add the pagewrite to speed up writing, dumping the rom content to a .bin and add arguments support

 # Python code:
 `pyserial` needs to be installed by running `pip install pyserial` on your terminal.
 The code's able to automatically detect the arduino-programmer, send data to it for writing and receive for reading.